Last modified November 28, 2025

 Prepare the configuration file

-Let’s say for example you want to decrease the cache TTL for coredns.
+Let’s say for example you want to decrease the cache lifetime for CoreDNS.
 The relevant setting in the values file is:

 configmap: